CRModders/CosmicArchive/README.md

 # CosmicArchive

 > [!IMPORTANT]
 > Active development is moving.
-This repository may still receive infrequent updates for legacy toolings.
+This repository will no longer receive updates
+> and is still avaliable for legacy toolings.
 [Click here to visit the new repo.](https://github.com/PuzzlesHQ/CRArchive/releases)

 <hr>